mattbierner/blog.mattbierner.com/_posts/2016-03-13-urban-dictionary-neural-network.md

 # Recurrent Neural Network
 After reading enough Urban Dictionary, it all starts blending together into a jumble of various orifices, male teenage angst, misspellings, bodily fluids, and slang.
 Offensive to some perhaps, but boring and predictable to me.
-Don't get me wrong, there are some truly great definitions to be found on Urban Dictionary, but I usually find the meta aspects of site to be far more entertaining.
+Don't get me wrong, there are some truly great definitions to be found on Urban Dictionary, but I usually find the meta aspects of the site to be far more entertaining.

 The site definitely has its own culture concerning: what types of things are defined, formatting, fascinations and taboos, gender roles, and commonly used slang.
 There are also some interesting memes, such as the not insignificant number of entries for first names (almost always female first names) of the form: